Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Proposed Method

-which minimizes the geometric distance of the predicted depth between each consecutive pair and enforces their scale-consistency.
-With training, the consistency can propagate to the entire video sequence.
-This geometric consistency loss $L_{gc}$ is utilized both estimated depth in thermal image coordinate $L_{gc}^{T}$ and transforemd depth in visible image coordinate $L_{gc}^{RGB}$.
+The geometric consistency loss $L_{gc}$ minimizes the geometric distance of the predicted depth between each consecutive pair and enforces their scale-consistency.
+During the training process, the consistency can propagate to the entire video sequence.
+The loss $L_{gc}$ is utilized for both estimated and synthesized depth maps from the thermal and visible image coordinate systems.